bizzabo/external-dev-sections/README.md

  Each `contact` can be a speaker and than he will have a `speakerId` prop.
 In this case, the contact img should be wrapper with an A tag.

 If the `contact` doesn't have image url (`thumbnailUrl`), show the placeholder instead.
 When hovering over a contact image, there is a small zoom effect.
-You can see it in the example section.
+You can see it in the mock when hovering the 2nd image from right on the top row.
+Please animate this effect (we can't mock animation in inVision)

 In the `people` example section, you can find an example of all the use cases described above.